 We have conducted, and may in the future choose to conduct, one or more of our clinical trials outside the United States.
-We have typically conducted our initial and earlier stage clinical trials for our product candidates, including our intracanalicular insert product candidates, outside the United States.
-We generally plan to conduct our later stage and pivotal clinical trials of our intracanalicular insert product candidates in the United States.
+We have often conducted our initial and earlier stage clinical trials for our product candidates, including our intracanalicular insert product candidates, outside the United States.
+We are currently conducting a Phase 1 clinical trial for our product candidate OTX-TKI for the treatment of wet AMD in Australia.
+We generally plan to conduct our later stage and pivotal clinical trials of our product candidates in the United States.